Type Conversions

 TIP

--conversion, all values are recursively converted if possible.
-Note that we ignore entries in Map<?>
+For a FULL-conversion, all values are recursively converted if possible.
+Note that we ignore entries in Map<?> with a null key or a null value.

 Examples